tidwall/gjson/README.md

 You can also add custom modifiers.

-For example, here we create a modifier that makes the entire json document upper or lower case.
+For example, here we create a modifier that makes the entire JSON document upper or lower case.

 ```go